 The PFTP supports standard FTP commands plus extensions and is built to optimize performance for storing and retrieving files from HPSS by allowing data to be transferred in parallel across the network media.
 The parallel client interfaces have a syntax similar to FTP but with numerous extensions to allow the user to transfer data to and from HPSS across parallel communication interfaces established between the PFTP client and the HPSS Movers.
 This provides the potential for using multiple client nodes as well as multiple server nodes.
 PFTP supports transfers via TCP/IP.
-The PFTP client establishes a control connection with the HPSS Movers to transfer data at rates limited only by the underlying media, communications hardware, and software.
+The PFTP client establishes a control connection with the HPSS PFTP daemon and subsequently establishes TCP/IP data connections directly with HPSS Movers to transfer data at rates limited only by the underlying media, communications hardware, and software.